Corneal Grafting Banner

 The procedure involves removing all or part of a damaged cornea and replacing it with healthy donor tissue.

-Cornea is the outer layer of the eye which helps focus and transmit light through the lens onto the retina.
-When the cornea is damaged beyond repair transplanting a donated cornea becomes a necessity.
-The cornea harvested after the donor's death is screened for infectious diseases before grafting.
+The cornea is the clear outer layer covering the eye.
+It helps focus and transmit light as it passes through the lens onto the retina.
+When the cornea is damaged beyond repair, a donated cornea (screened for infectious diseases) is transplanted in its place.

 Causes for damage